 - Special Interest Group on Artificial Intelligence

-Dr. Segall has taught over 20 years at several universities including that of Texas Tech University, University of Louisville, University of New Hampshire, University of Massachusetts-Lowell, and West Virginia University.
-He is also the recipient of three research awards from the National Research Council (NRC) that has funded his research at Brooks AFB in San Antonio, Texas.
-Dr. Segall also has received funding from the Arkansas Biosciences Institute (ABI) and is currently a member of the Arkansas Center for Plant-Powered Production (P3) Center.
+Dr. Segall has taught over 25 years at several universities including that of Texas Tech University, University of Louisville, University of New Hampshire, University of Massachusetts-Lowell, and West Virginia University.
+He is the recipient of three research awards from the National Research Council (NRC) that has funded his research at Brooks AFB in San Antonio, Texas.
+Dr. Segall also has received funding from the Arkansas Biosciences Institute (ABI) and Arkansas Science and Technology Authority (ASTA) and is a member of the Arkansas Center for Plant-Powered Production (P3) Center.